What is the HMRC Debt Management Department and how can it help?

 HMRC’s Field Force Enforcement Unit

-- Collecting the money you owe through your earnings or pension
+- Collecting the tax you owe through your earnings or pension

-- Asking a debt collection agency to collect the money
+- Asking a debt collection agency to collect the tax

 - Removing and selling possessions to recover the loss